MicrosoftDocs/well-architected/well-architected/ai/testing.md

 We recommend that you have a baseline and measure the predictive power of the model by using well-defined metrics.
 Here are some common metrics.

-- **Accuracy:** This metric represents the ratio of correctly predicted instances to the total instances in the test dataset.
+- **Accuracy** represents the ratio of correctly predicted instances to the total instances in the test dataset.
 It's a common measure of overall model performance.

-- **Precision:** This metric is the ratio of true positive predictions to the sum of true positives and false positives.
+- **Precision** is the ratio of true positive predictions to the sum of true positives and false positives.
 It's useful when minimizing false positives is important, like in medical diagnoses, for example.

-- **Sensitivity:** This metric measures the ratio of true positives to the sum of true positives and false negatives.
+- **Sensitivity** measures the ratio of true positives to the sum of true positives and false negatives.
 It's valuable when avoiding false negatives, or missing relevant cases, is critical.

-- **Specificity:** This metric calculates the ratio of true negatives to the sum of true negatives and false positives.
+- **Specificity** calculates the ratio of true negatives to the sum of true negatives and false positives.
 It's relevant when you optimize for accurate negative predictions.

 > [!NOTE]
 > When you define success metrics for regression models, consider adding the following metrics:
 >
-> - **Mean Absolute Error (MAE):** This metric measures the average absolute difference between the predicted values and the actual values.
+> - **Mean Absolute Error (MAE)** measures the average absolute difference between the predicted values and the actual values.
 Calculate it by taking the mean of the absolute differences between each actual value and its corresponding predicted value.
 MAE is less sensitive to outliers compared to MSE and RMSE.
 >
-> - **Mean Squared Error (MSE):** This metric measures the average squared difference between the actual values and the predicted values.
+> - **Mean Squared Error (MSE)** measures the average squared difference between the actual values and the predicted values.
 Calculate it by taking the mean of the squared differences between each actual value and its corresponding predicted value.
 MSE penalizes larger errors more heavily than MAE because the errors are squared.
 >
-> - **Root Mean Squared Error (RMSE):** This metric is the square root of the MSE.
+> - **Root Mean Squared Error (RMSE)** is the square root of the MSE.
 It provides a measure of the average absolute error between the actual and predicted values, but in the same units as the original data.
 RMSE is more sensitive to outliers compared to MAE because it squares the errors before averaging.

 ## Data ingestion testing